dracor-org/itadracor/README.md

 The ```<availability>``` information given in each file reads: "Questa risorsa digitale è liberamente accessibile per uso personale o scientifico." ("This digital resource is freely accessible for personal or scientific use.")

-ItaDraCor is maintained by [Frank Fischer](https://lehkost.github.io/) and Carsten Milling. – Thanks go to [Michael Sonkin](https://twitter.com/Migabaj) for additional character annotations (gender, relations, Wikidata IDs) and to Fabio Ciotti for helpful advice.
+ItaDraCor is maintained by [Frank Fischer](https://lehkost.github.io/), Carsten Milling, and [Luca Giovannini](https://lucagiovannini7.github.io/). – Thanks go to [Michael Sonkin](https://twitter.com/Migabaj) for additional character annotations (gender, relations, Wikidata IDs) and to Fabio Ciotti for helpful advice.

 ## Changelog

 ### 03.02.2020
 * Import of 139 plays.
 * Adjust filenames (e.g., "bibit001163" → "alfieri-oreste.xml").